atosti/java-testing/README.md

 `package com.site.my; - Tests’ package line`

+* It's also required to add the JUnit library to your project in order for the imports to be found by your IDE.

 ## Naming convention of files
 * The typical naming convention for tests is pre-pending or post-pending `Test` to the name of the file being testing.
 This is up to you to decide, but the decision should be _**uniform**_, don't mix these two formats.